-See the documentation on the plugin API for code samples and other things you can use when building your plugin.
+See the documentation on the Plugin API for code samples and other things you can use when building your plugin.
+If your plugin needs its own database models, see Database models for plugins.

 See Hitchhiker's Guide to Packaging for more information on packaging your plugin.